 - A Pool of Distant Galaxies – the deepest ultraviolet image of the Universe yet (eso0839)

 - VLT Survey Provides New Insight into Formation of Galaxies (eso0645)

 - Large Population of Galaxies Found in the Young Universe with ESO's VLT (eso0530)

-One of the quadrants from this raw image, coming straight from the instrument, was used, together with many others, to produce the image above.
+One of the quadrants from this raw image, coming straight from the instrument, was used, together with many others, to produce the image further up this page.
 The images taken with astronomical instruments are always in greyscale: the information on the colours is obtained by taking exposures through different glass filters.
 The camera contains four independent detectors, with gaps between them.

 The four detectors of VIMOS collect the many spectra produced by its integral field spectrograph.
 In a traditional image, the intensity of each pixel is recorded.
 Here, the full spectrum of each pixel of the image is recorded as a vertical line, measuring the intensity of the light for all wavelengths.
 Specially written data analysis software is used to extract all these spectra and re-order the information according to the original pixel, into "images" that can be analysed by the astronomer.

 The authoritative technical specifications as offered for astronomical observations are available from the Science Operation page.